Area-53-Robotics/53D-High-Stakes-Notebook/entries/intake-1/understand.typ

   [
     == What is elasticity and Hooke's law?

     - *Elasticity*  is the property of a material that allows it to return to its original shape and size after deformation when the applied force is removed.
-Materials that exhibit high elasticity can undergo substantial deformation and then recover completely
+Materials that exhibit high elasticity can undergo substantial deformation and then recover completely.
     - *Hooke's Law* describes the linear relationship between the force applied to a spring or elastic material and the resulting deformation.
+It is named after the 17th-century physicist Robert Hooke..

     #admonition(type: "equation")[
       If: